-A fun and well laid out Dublin weekend itinerary to make the most of your time in the Irish capital.
+A fun and well laid out Dublin itinerary to make the most of your time in the Irish capital.
 Follow us and discover Dublin’s must see attractions and experience the traditional and trendy side of Dublin Fair City.

-Dublin is great weekend destination for travellers of all ages.
-It is well connected to continental Europe, the US and the UK by frequent flights, it is the right size to be explored in a couple of days without feeling overwhelmed and it is close to places of great natural beauty, a characteristic that allows to easily mix urban exploration and outdoor time.
+Dublin is great weekend destination.
+Well connected to continental Europe, the US and the UK by frequent flights, it is the right size to be explored in a couple of days without feeling overwhelmed and has a relaxed and dynamic vibe many people connect with straight away.

 I first came here with a friend, when I was a student, then moved here with my boyfriend and finally started a family here and now my two kids call Dublin home.

 In each section I tried to include tips for visiting Dublin with kids as well as without.

-How to get from Dublin airport to Dublin city centre hotels by bus / taxi
+How to get from Dublin airport to Dublin city centre

 Dublin airport is immediately to the North of the city, about 20 minutes from the centre.

 They both stop immediately outside the arrival terminal building and connect you swiftly to the city centre (traffic permitting).
 The cost is around 7 Euro per person (12 euro return at the time of writing).

 If you do decide to drive, remember that car seats are compulsory for kids up to age 12 and we drive on the left.
 If you are planning on driving in Ireland, you may find our Ireland driving tips here